 Judges also have restrictions on giving s10’s where there are guideline judgments passed by higher courts that require all courts to exercise significant caution and reserve s10’s to very rare situations.
 An example is the high range drink driving guideline judgement which generally tells all courts that a s10 should be rarely given, for example, in extenuating circumstances.
 It also says that s10 should be even more rarely given to offenders who have previously committing the offence in the last 5 years.

-What Happens To My Demerit Points If I Get A Section 10 Non Conviction For A Traffic Offence?
+What Happens to My Demerit Points If I Get a Section 10 Dismissal?

 Short answer to this is you will not incur demerit point if you ever get a s10 for a traffic offence, including drink driving, speeding and negligent driving.
 You will only incur demerit points if convicted.